paulchyz/OCI_Streaming_Pipeline/README.md

 	\
 	Click on the hamburger menu at the top-left of the webpage, and type `service connector` into the search field.
 Click the listing that appears on the page that contains the words `Service Connector Hub` and `Messaging`.
 Click on the dropdown under `Compartment`, and select the compartment that was deployed from the Resource Manager Stack.
 Click on the hyperlinked Service Connector object you created from your Resource Manager deployment.
 7. Click `Metrics` from the Resources list on the left-hand side of the Service Connector page.
 This page provides detailed metrics about the Service Connector's data ingestion, Function task, and Object Storage target.
 About 1 minute after starting the data stream, you should see data populating under categories like `Bytes read from source`, `Bytes written to task`, and `Bytes written to target`.
 The source is the Streaming service, the task is the Function, and the target is Object Storage.
-8. Navigate to your Object Storage buckets:
+8. Navigate to your Object Storage Buckets:
 	\
 	Click on the hamburger menu at the top-left of the webpage, and type `buckets` into the search field.
 Click the listing that appears on the page that contains the words `Buckets`.
 Click on the dropdown under `Compartment`, and select the compartment that was deployed from the Resource Manager Stack.
-Click on the hyperlinked bucket object that <b>does not</b> contain the word `raw`.
+Click on the hyperlinked Bucket object that <b>does not</b> contain the word `raw`.
-9. If you do not see data in this bucket, it can take a minute or two to populate.
+9. If you do not see data in this Bucket, it can take a minute or two to populate.
 There is a refresh button under the `More Actions` menu in the middle of the page.
-Periodically refresh the bucket until you see populated data.
-This data is processed into CSV format and has been inserted into this bucket by the Function triggered from the Service Connector.
+Periodically refresh the Bucket until you see populated data.
+This data is processed into CSV format and has been inserted into this Bucket by the Function triggered from the Service Connector.
-10. In the navigation ribbon on the top of the page, click `Object Storage` to return to the list of buckets.
-Then click on the hyperlinked bucket object that <b>does</b> contain the word `raw`.
+10. In the navigation ribbon on the top of the page, click `Object Storage` to return to the list of Buckets.
+Then click on the hyperlinked Bucket object that <b>does</b> contain the word `raw`.
-11. If you do not see data in this bucket, it can take a minute or two to populate.
+11. If you do not see data in this Bucket, it can take a minute or two to populate.
 There is a refresh button under the `More Actions` menu in the middle of the page.
-Periodically refresh the bucket until you see populated data.
-This data is the unprocessed data that was transmitted to the Streaming service and has been inserted into this bucket by the Service Connector.
+Periodically refresh the Bucket until you see populated data.
+This data is the unprocessed data that was transmitted to the Streaming service and has been inserted into this Bucket by the Service Connector.
 12. Navigate to your Autonomous Data Warehouse (ADW) instance:
 	\
 	Click on the hamburger menu at the top-left of the webpage, and type `adw` into the search field.
 Click the listing that appears on the page that contains the words `Autonomous Data Warehouse`.
 Click on the dropdown under `Compartment`, and select the compartment that was deployed from the Resource Manager Stack.
 Click on the hyperlinked Database object you created from your Resource Manager deployment.